drj11/sicp2/ex1.7.md

 I had to do my experiments in Python because the Chicken Scheme interpreter does not print floating point values to full precision.

+## Code

+There is code that implements the alternative strategy suggested by the text.

+## Reflection

+1. My `good-enough?` test uses the previous value, and it is now simplest if this procedure is defined inside `sqrt-iter` which isn't something that we get told about until later: page 30.

+2. Because this algorithm converges so awesomely fast it is reasonable to use exact equality in the `good-enough?`.